terrytangyuan/terrytangyuan.github.com/_posts/2021-12-21-argocon-2021-akuity-team-recap.markdown

     - Argo
 ---

+# ArgoCon 2021 Akuity Team Recap

 We just concluded the inaugural ArgoCon!
-We'd like to share some impressive numbers from this conference and recap on the 4 sessions from the Akuity team.
+We'd like to share some impressive numbers from this conference and recap on the four sessions from the Akuity team.

 ## The Numbers